mliebelt/pgn-viewer/readme.md

 # PgnViewerJS

-PgnViewer JS is just a simple JavaScript implementation to show PGN files (Portable Game Notation == Chess) in a web page.
+PgnViewerJS is just a simple JavaScript implementation to show PGN files (Portable Game Notation == Chess) in a web page.
 There are some tools out there, a lot of them with nice functionality, but none of them met all my expectations, so this is a try